AshConnolly/Applicant-List-App/README.md

 # Applicant List App

 To run the app you will need to install all relevant node modules and dependencies.
-Navigate to the folder directory in terminal and type
+Navigate to the root of the project directory in terminal and type
 ```
 npm install
 ```